CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 In this context, it seems difficult for an attacker/malware module to go unnoticed and exploit dependency confusion.

+But still, PAUSE and CPAN have experienced some "raids" of spam, see for instance the [surge in spammy accounts (and uploads) in August 2018](https://www.nntp.perl.org/group/perl.modules/2018/08.html).

 ### Isolate private requirements
 - Use different files for private and public requirements (`cpanfile.private` / `cpanfile`)
 - Do not specify private requirements in Makefile.PL, Build.PL, META.* or cpanfile/cpmfile